joseenricofrancisco/team-8-battleship/Documentation/README.md

 4. Copy and paste this command into your terminal and hit enter to run tests.

    java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore BoardTest

+***
+#### Ship JUnit test
+To run the JUnit test (in Eclipse) for the Ship class, please follow https://github.com/joseenricofrancisco/team-8-battleship/tree/master/Source/Testfile/ShipJUnit for detailed instructions.

 ## Addtional resoures
 - Here's a sample Battleship board.